 What is a secured bad credit personal loan?

-A bad credit personal loan is 'secured' when the borrower offers up an asset (such as a car or jewellery) as collateral or security.
-The lender can then seize the asset if the borrower fails to repay the loan.
+A bad credit personal loan is 'secured' when the borrower offers up an asset, such as a car or jewellery, as collateral or security.
+If the borrower fails to repay the loan, the lender can then seize the asset to recoup its losses.

 If more than half of your income comes from Centrelink benefits, it may be more difficult to have a $2000 loan application approved.
 Many lenders will check if you can afford a loan’s repayments on the income from your job before they’ll approve an application, and many won’t count Centrelink payments when assessing your income for this purpose.

 Some lenders may offer $2000 loans to borrowers on Centrelink – consider contacting potential lenders to check before applying.